piechartssuck/courses/content/syllabus/index.md

 ### Psychological and Psychiatric Services

-Life at WVU can be complicated and challenging, especially during a pandemic!
+Life at WVU can be complicated and challenging!
 You might feel overwhelmed, experience anxiety or depression, or struggle with relationships or family responsibilities. <a href='https://carruth.wvu.edu/home' target='_blank'>Psychological and Psychiatric Services</a> provides free, *confidential* support for students who are struggling with mental health and emotional challenges.
 The office is staffed by professional counselors and psychiatrists who are attuned to the needs of all types of college and professional students.
 Please do not hesitate to contact them for assistance—getting help is a smart and courageous thing to do.

 ### CARE Team